MichalOpoka/ecfr/cfr/title-19-Customs-Duties/chapter-I-US-Customs-Border-Protection-Department-Homeland-Security-Department-Treasury/part-142-Entry-Process/subpart-B-Entry-Summary-Documentation/section-142.13.md

 ##### § 142.13 When entry summary must be filed at time of entry. #####

-(a) *Authority of port director.* The CBP may require that the entry summary documentation be filed and that estimated duties, if any, be deposited at the time of entry before the merchandise is released if the importer:
+(a) *Authority of CBP.* The CBP may require that the entry summary documentation be filed and that estimated duties, if any, be deposited at the time of entry before the merchandise is released if the importer:

 (1) Has failed repeatedly to file timely entry summary documentation without justification,